codebymini/LoopWorkspace/Scripts/LocalizationInstructions.md

 Some scripts require a LOKALISE_TOKEN.

-When the user is a manager for the Loop project at lokalise, they create a LOKALISE_TOKEN (API token) with read/write privileges and use those scripts after generating their own token and exporting that token, e.g.,
+When the user is a manager for the Loop project at lokalise, they create a LOKALISE_TOKEN (API token) with read/write privileges.

+* API tokens can be created and recovered by going to : https://app.lokalise.com/profile/?refresh6656#apitokens

+Once the token is created, export the token, e.g.,

 ```
 export LOKALISE_TOKEN=<token>
 ```

-Be sure to save the token in a secure location.
+Make sure the scripts are executable.
+If not, apply `chmod +x` to the scripts.

 ## From lokalise to LoopWorkspace